-A good dancer knows you can't lead and follow at the same time.
+A good dancer knows you can't lead and follow at the same

+time.
 One partner leads, the other follows.

-The same is true in our relationship with God.
-And guess who's expected to do the following?...
-It's you!
+And the same is true in our relationship with God.
+And guess who's expected to follow?...
+It's always me!